Equinix puts US$77m into expanding data centres in Hong Kong

 Founded in 2010, iAppPay is the first aggregation payment cloud platform in China.
 Customers, partners and services providers on Platform Equinix are able to use iAppPay as one of the financial services available to them to make payment transactions with customers.

 iAppPay Information Technology Co. operation director in Shenzhen, Luo Tao, says, “Processing digital transactions has become more and more complex and dynamic with hundreds of thousands of new banking products and payment technology."

 "Platform Equinix allows us to interconnect with our partners, service providers and customers via secure and high-performance direct connections.
 Equinix's unique payment ecosystem truly supports our global business expansion and removes all the complexity facing our company," he says.

-With the expansion of the HK2 and HK4 IBX data centres, Equinix now has a total of 1,500 cabinets of capacity.
+With the expansion of the HK2 and HK4 IBX data centers, Equinix now has a total of 1,500 cabinets of capacity.
 In addition the company has a colocation area of nearly 4,800 metres.
-Following the new developments, the five IBX data centres of Equinix will increase total colocation space by 17% to about 31,300 square meters.
+Following the new developments, the five IBX data centers of Equinix will increase total colocation space by 17% to about 31,300 square meters.

 Located in Sha Tin, HK4 is set to be completed in Q3 of this year.
 The US$34 million investment in HK4 phase 2 will add 500 cabinets of capacity and approximately 1,500 square meters of colocation space.